 Adjusts as baby grows from newborn to toddler.
 Comes with parent-friendly accessories, including a newborn sling, rinsing squeeze bottle, and storage hook.
 For use over sink or in adult bathtub.
 Available in multiple designs.

 Comes at a higher price than others we tested, but you get a lot for the money.
+Some users report abrasions on baby's toes from the plastic.

 Colorful baby bathtub fits in sink or adult tub.
 Seatback positions at 3 different angles.
 Cover is machine washable.
 Folds up for easy storage and travel.
 Seat cover has cushioned upper area to support baby’s head.